-Nearly 100 workshops and round-tables, all handouts, two lunches (a Friday sit-down hot lunch and a lunch at Union Station on Saturday), three light breakfasts (coffee/tea, juice, bagels, muffins, fruit), a free reception on Capitol HIll (sponsored by George Washington University’s Graduate School of Political Management), a free ASGA Loves Advisors reception, a free ASGA t-shirt for each delegate, and a surprise gift for each delegation.
+Nearly 100 workshops and round-tables, all handouts, two lunches (a Friday sit-down hot lunch and a lunch at Union Station on Saturday), three light breakfasts (coffee/tea, juice, bagels, muffins, fruit), a free reception (sponsored by George Washington University’s Graduate School of Political Management), a free ASGA Loves Advisors reception, a free ASGA t-shirt for each delegate, and a surprise gift for each delegation.
 See Conference Fees.

 15. How should I dress?